Navillus-BV/navillus-dev/src/data/pages/blog/2021-05-17-json-ld-in-sveltekit.md

 </script>
 ```

 Yep, that's really all there is to it.
 Wrap the JSON object in a `script` tag, mark it as a type of `application/ld+json` and you're all set.
-There's way more to the different kinds of schemas you may want to include - check out the [JSON-LD docs](https://json-ld.org/learn.html) for a much better walkthrough of all the details than I would ever fit into a single blog post.
+There's way more to the different kinds of schemas you may want to include - check out the [JSON-LD docs](https://json-ld.org/learn.html) for a much better walk through of all the details than I would ever fit into a single blog post.

 ## JSON+LD in Svelte